Cklewis/Restaurant/README.md

-# Restaurant
+# Restaurant Website

-Restaurant website made to practice on building business websites for companies.
+Static website made to practice on building business websites for companies.